UCL-Biosciences/introduction-to-image-analysis/README.md

 		</tr>
 	</tbody>
 </table>
+ -->
 # Venue

-The workshop will take place in the School of Chemistry, Cardiff University, Cardiff (UK).
+The workshop will take place in Darwin Building, Room 114.

 # Previous Workshops